LasseRapo/TTN-AWS-IoT-Project/README.md

+This project uses the FIT IoT lab, The Things Network and AWS.
+The board in the IoT lab testbed reads sensor data, sends it to the TTN by LoRaWAN, and then TTN forwards the data to the AWS DynamoDB by MQTT.

+Here is a quick video demonstration of the project: https://youtu.be/l7ZJS32fN-E

 How to use the project:

+1 - Setup your TTN application.
+Add an end device with the following parameters:

+Frequency plan: Europe 863-870 MHz (SF9 for RX2 - recommended)

+LoRaWAN version: 1.0.3

+AppEUI: 0000000000000000

+DevEUI: Generate (add this to the main.c file)

+AppKey: Generate (add this to the main.c file)

-1 - Setup TTN application and in TTN "Payload formatters" -> "Uplink" use "Custom Javascript formatter"
+2 - In TTN end device "Payload formatters" -> "Uplink" use "Custom Javascript formatter":

 	function decodeUplink(input) {
 		var jsonString = "";